habitry/habitry_source/recipes/whatishabitcoaching.md

 ###What Other Coaches Are Doing

-Coach Stevo, Omar Ganai, Georgie Fear, Roland Fisher, Sean Flanagan, Josh Hillis, Spencer Nadolsky, Jennifer Campbell, Annie Brees, Lauren Koski, and many others in the Motivate Forum work in groups, both online and in person, to help people focus on changing one habit at a time, together.
+Coach Stevo, Omar Ganai, Georgie Fear, Roland Fisher, Sean Flanagan, Josh Hillis, Spencer Nadolsky, Jennifer Campbell, Annie Brees, Lauren Koski, and many others in the [Motivate Collective] (https://www.facebook.com/groups/1399214610300935/) work in groups, both online and in person, to help people focus on changing one habit at a time, together.
 Many others use habit-centered approaches one-on-one for nutrition and lifestyle behavior.
 Coach Stevo and Spencer Nadolsky use habit-centered approaches for Strength Training.
 James Clear uses them for productivity.

 ###Top Tips from the Motivate Collective